Pollinator Project

 - Plant Cards: Each card represents a plant that corresponds to a specific pollinator (e.g., swamp flax lily, swamp gum, muurang etc.).

 NOTE: This game may be played with half the deck- just the Pollinator Insects or just the Pollinator Plants or a combination of both.
-OR with a massive 72 cards!
-Adjust the setup to 12 rows of 12 in this case.
+Adjust the setup of rows to suit.

 Setup